hotdogee/django-blast/sphinx_doc/usability.md

 Persistent Navigation elements:

-- Site Id logo and tagline on every page (upper left corner), no exceptions.
+- **Site Id logo** and tagline on every page (upper left corner), no exceptions.
 Users expect the Site Id logo to be a link to the home page.
-- Sections (content hierarchy top level: e.g., Home, Products, Support, About).
+- **Sections** (content hierarchy top level: e.g., Home, Products, Support, About).
-- Utilities (not part of content hierarchy: e.g., Sign in/Register, Account, Contact, Help).
+- **Utilities** (not part of content hierarchy: e.g., Sign in/Register, Account, Contact, Help).
-- Search (text box and button with 'Search' or magnifying glass).
+- **Search** (text box and button with 'Search' or magnifying glass).

-Peersistent Navigation Do's:
+Persistent Navigation Do's:

 - Include navigation on pages at all levels, not only the first two or three levels.
 - Utilities slightly less prominent that Sections and only about 4 or 5 most often used.
 Leftovers belong in the small text links of the footer.